 Increasing Cyber Threats

 While we’ve all heard about data breaches via email fishing schemes, the fact is that the same breaches are even easier over fax machines.
-To infiltrate a system via fax, hackers merely need the fax number, which is usually available on a company’s website.
+To infiltrate a system via fax, hackers merely need the fax number, usually available on a company’s website.
 In this case, no human intervention is necessary, meaning no one has to physically click a link in an email to open a pathway into the provider’s system.
 According to an article in Healthcare Innovation, hackers infiltrate systems by sending a specially coded image to a fax machine.
 Once received, the fax machine automatically decodes the image, which then releases malware to the machine’s memory.
 From there, the malware spreads across any network connected to the fax machine, enabling it to gain access to PHI and other patient-related data.
-This type of breach is especially harmful as fax machines are typically connected to so many networks, putting thousands of patient records and provider systems at risk.
+This type of breach is especially harmful as fax machines are typically connected to many networks, putting thousands of patient records and provider systems at risk.

 Leveraging Technology to Bypass the Fax